-Ocular Aura, Asymptomatic Optic Neuritis, and their relation to Multiple Sclerosis
+Ocular Aura, Asymptomatic Optic Neuritis, and Multiple Sclerosis

 Last month, a strange thing happened.
 I was sitting at the computer engrossed in my moderating/writing stuff, when suddenly my vision went wonky, sort of the way it does when you glance directly at the sun.
 I could still see the computer screen with my left eye, but when I closed that eye, the vision in my right eye was dark except for a luminous crescent hanging suspended just right of center.
 Oh my God, I thought, I’ve gone half moon-blind.

 (In case you thought you were going daft, half moon-blind is not a thing.
 I just made it up to suit the situation.
 Now back to the story.)

 Crescent shaped blind spot

 Almost immediately the vision was restored in my right eye, but the crescent had turned prism-like with red and green rays shooting out from it.
 As I continued to watch this lavish spectacle, the crescent grew translucent and white with sharply defined angles and intricate designs, like a snowflake or a filigreed piece of jewelry.
 I could see right through it to the computer screen, where I began typing into the search box a description of everything I was observing.
 A term popped up in Wikipedia with a whole article explaining it.

 The phenomenon I described is called a "scintillating scotoma."
 Apparently, I had a classic case of it, because the article described it almost exactly as I was experiencing it.
 The suspended object, flashing colored lights and temporary blindness are symptoms called a visual aura, which can precede a migraine headache.
 I did not get the headache, however.
 It is also known as an ocular migraine or silent migraine, yet those have some different causes.1